This white chocolate confetti popcorn recipe is decadent and easy! Coated with sprinkles, it’s the perfect salty sweet food for your next party.

 That’s how I feel about this white chocolate confetti popcorn recipe.
 First, I LOVE all types of popcorn, from salty to sweet.
 Popcorn is one of my favorite snacks.
 I’m also guilty of microwaving a bag and calling it dinner on those days that I’m stuck late at the hospital.

 I love that popcorn is healthy or decadent depending on your recipe.
-This version with white chocolate is so decadent and the sprinkles make it the perfect party food.
-It’s almost a dessert, but you don’t need plates or utensils to enjoy it.
+If I’m feeling virtuous, I’ll go with just a drizzle of honey and a pinch of salt.
+For more a more indulgent popcorn recipe I love spicy caramel bacon popcorn.
+This recipe with white chocolate is so decadent and the sprinkles make it the perfect party food.
+It’s almost dessert, but you don’t need plates or utensils to enjoy it.
 How did I ever live without it?

 This recipe is especially timely as we’re smack dab in the middle of awards season.
 If you’re having a viewing party, this is the perfect easy recipe to eat while you watch the red carpet and all of those tearful speeches.
 With the Grammy’s, Oscars, Tony’s, SAG Awards, and Emmy’s all right around now you’re going to need to bring your A-game, and this recipe will take home the gold trophy every time.